 attending each class regularly and punctually.

 bringing a note or having a parent telephone the school for each absence or late arrival.

 realizing that absence without sufficient reason and/or tardiness will have consequences.

 4. Respect the feelings of others by

-be courteous in word and action to others.
+being courteous in word and action towards others.

 5. Respect the property of others by

 not damaging or hiding the property of others.

 not defacing or damaging lockers, textbooks, or other school property.